 The global and independent platform for the SAP community.

 Open source is shaping the future, also in the SAP world.
 This change also affects long-standing SAP partners.
-They have to ask themselves how they can best get on the open source path in order to participate in the same way.
+They have to ask themselves how they can best get on the open source path.

 Peter Körner, Red Hat